ibm-cloud-docs/solution-tutorials/configuring-IPSEC-VPN.md

    ```
    {: codeblock}

-   As no firewall rules exist for the tunnel, the remote subnet or subnet gateway will not be accessible.

 2. Review the VRA routing table from the VRA command line.
 At this time no traffic will transverse the route as no firewall rules exist to allow traffic via the tunnel.
 Firewall rules are required for traffic initiated at either side.

    ```bash